maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Kartiera hija&lt;b&gt;encrypted&lt;/b&gt;u bħalissa&lt;b&gt;msakkra&lt;/b&gt;</translation>

 YES
-There are spacing issues in the Maltese translation.
-There should be spaces between the Maltese and the HTML tags.
-Also, the word "encrypted" is untranslated while "msakkra" is translated as "locked", which is correct.
-"Kartiera hija" means "The wallet is", which is appropriate.
+There are whitespace formatting issues in the translation: missing spaces around the HTML tags, making the sentence less readable.
+Also, "Wallet" is translated as "Kartiera," which is acceptable in Maltese, but the rest of the structure should mirror the original more closely.

 Correct translation:
-Kartiera hija &lt;b&gt;ikkrittata&lt;/b&gt; u bħalissa &lt;b&gt;msakkra&lt;/b&gt;
+Il-kartiera hija &lt;b&gt;encrypted&lt;/b&gt; u bħalissa &lt;b&gt;msakkra&lt;/b&gt;
 ```

 ```